Indira

 What makes Indira special?

-• Starts small, builds gradually — Indira begins with just a few stitches, giving you space to get into a groove before the fabric expands.
-You're never overwhelmed; the pattern grows with you.
+• Starts small, builds gradually.
+Indira begins with just a few stitches, giving you space to get into a groove before the fabric expands.
+You’re never overwhelmed.

-• Cables with rhythm — The double-braided cable keeps your hands engaged without constant stitch counting.
-You get into a flow.
+• Cables with rhythm.
+The double-braided cable keeps your hands engaged without constant stitch counting.

-• Lace with real breathability — The simple allover lace made up of yarn overs and slipped stitches create pockets of openness in the fabric.
-It's a warm hug, not a weighted blanket.
+• Lace with real breathability.
+The simple allover lace made up of yarn overs and slipped stitches create pockets of openness in the fabric.
+It breathes while keeping you warm.

 💡 Love the stitch patterns but want something quicker to knit and easier to wear every day?
 The Indira Cowl and Indira Mitts use the same cables, lace, and fisherman’s rib in a smaller, pull-on-and-go format.